zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 3. Getting Familiar with the Command Line

 ### Part 2 - Quality check of sequences
-1. Installation of required tools \
+1. Installation of required tools: \
    a.
 Fastp \
    b.
 Nanoplot
 3. Quality check for short-read sequences (Illumina)
 4. Quality check for long-read sequences (Oxford Nanopore Technologies)

 ### Part 3 - Assembly and annotation
-1. Installation of required tools \
+1. Installation of required tools: \
    a.
 Bactopia
 2. Assembly and annotation using bactopia